AIGAdc/dcdesignweek.org/_events-dcdw/heir-supply.markdown

 ## About Steadfast Supply

 Steadfast Supply is a conceptual retail store with a mission.
 Housed in a 3,000 square ft warehouse space at The Yards located in Washington, D.C., Steadfast Supply provides a platform for independent brands and designers from around the country to share their goods and their stories with the denizens of The Yards and beyond.
 Steadfast Supply is a store with deep roots in creative entrepreneurship that celebrates the triumphs of small businesses by serving as an incubator to independent designers and brands, inspiring them to grow and thrive.

+## About Vegetable and Butcher
+V+B is a DC-based company that delivers 100% plant-based and plant-forward meals with grass-fed and pasture raised meat and poultry with convenient, reusable and compostable packaging.
+They’ll be bringing a sample of their wholesome parfaits featuring coconut yogurt, fresh berries, and their housemade muesli.

 **Venue Accessibility (elevators, stairs, etc.)**
 Ground-floor, easily accessible.